-All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2022 as appropriate.
+All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSiE 2023 as appropriate.
 This can be found on the school website.

 Parents/carers can obtain a copy of the school/college Child protection policy and other related policies on request.
 Additionally, our policies can be viewed via the school/college website: www.smithswoodpri.solihull.sch.uk